open-archetypes/tycho-eclipse-plugin-archetype/README.md

 Pre-Requisites :
 -------------------

-* JDK 1.7 or later
+* JDK 1.7 or later (Java 1.8 is the default target)
 * maven 3.0 or later
 * Eclipse Juno (3.6) with PDE or later (Luna (4.4) is the default target)
 * m2e 1.1 or later